brnomade/DeftPascalToolchain/README.md

 5. Using the scripts:

+- deft_pascal_toolchain_configuration.bat

+This script contain the definition of the needed folders and files.
+It needs to be adjusted to match your own folder configuration.

+The following variables must be declared:
+     - EDITOR_FOLDER - This is the installation folder of your source code editor
+     - EDITOR_EXECUTABLE - this is the executable of your source code.
+Only the file name and extension are needed.
+     - DEFT_DSK_FOLDER - this is the folder where the dsk file is located.
+     - DEFT_DSK_FILE - this is the dsk file name and extension
+     - DEFT_PROJECTS_FOLDER - folder where your toolchain scripts are located and where all projects subfolders will be created
+     - MAME_FOLDER - This is the installation folder of Mame
+     - AUTOIT_FOLDER - This is the installation folder for the AUTOIT sofrware

+This script needs to be adjusted once and should only be changed if you relocate folders/files in your drive.

 - create_new_deft_pascal_project.bat

 This script will create a brand new FOLDER and PROJECT FILES based on a name passed by parameter.